 Trying to be prepared for a newborn is no easy feat.
 So, the hubs and I decided we should take a childbirth class to help us get a grasp on what to expect before bringing our little one home.
 I checked with my hospital and sure enough they offered childbirth classes that ranged from Breastfeeding to Infant CPR.
 The class helps new parents to understand what to expect, and how to care for their infant during the first 2 weeks at home which can be scary for any first time mom or dad.
+They also touch on how to handle medical problems or emergencies that might occur in later childhood, for example, recommending specialist hospitals like Medical City Kids Orthopedics if your child breaks a bone.
+They’re extremely useful classes.

 - Finding A pediatrician